aizjicod/Leaderboard-project/README.md

-# Webpack boilerplate
+# Leaderboard Project

-> on this project a will be doing a template so is easier to use a webpack
+> on this project a will be a leaderboard while using webpack and API's

 ## Built With

 - webpack
+- APIS
+- JavaScrip
+- HTML/CSS

 ## Getting Started